 Most items in the library are shelved by Library of Congress (LC) call numbers.

 The first letter of a call number represents one of the 21 major divisions of the Library of Congress system.
-In our example, 'H' stands for "Social Sciences".
+For example, 'H' stands for "Social Sciences".

 The second letter, if present, represents a subdivision.
-In our example, "D" is for "Industry, Labour, & Land Use".
+For example, the "D" in "HD" is for "Industry, Labour, & Land Use".

 The first set of numbers in a call number help to define the item's subject.